 “It makes intuitive sense that the environment, the first (and lasting) impression of the continuing care facility, would be the first step in providing competent care for LGBT seniors.
 This is because the welcoming environment is more likely to promote LGBT seniors to be open about their sexual and gender identities with their caretakers.
 While this may seem a simple task in the process, creating a welcoming and safe environment for LGBT seniors can be a monumental and somewhat complex undertaking”

 - Diversity Our Strength: LGBT Toolkit, Toronto Long Term Care Homes and Services, 2008.

-.What does an organization that values diversity look like?
+What does an organization that values diversity look like?

 “When I heard that Northwood was going to be in the Halifax Pride Parade I felt so proud to work there.”